 Virtual Machine Authentication

-To create a key pair in NecTAR Cloud:
+To create a key pair in Nectar Research Cloud:

 Select a project from the project drop down list and click 'Access & Security', your screen should look similar to the following screenshots, which have a list of existing keys:

 - You can click the 'Create Key Pair' button to create a new key pair: